Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-websocket-proposal.md

 - Maintain an open communication between the host and a user.
 - Manage in the best way a chat through WebSockets to avoid the use of multiple requests between users and avoid the use of resources.
+- In order to achieve data consistency we implemented the idea of using a pub-sub pattern, this with the use of a provider that adjusts to the amount of requests that we could have.
+- In terms of consistency it allows us to have the data correctly even if our application lives in different servers where the participation of this pub-sub would be to consistently distribute the information.

 # Detailed design